-The loopback test is a troubleshooting procedure to test the serial communication between an Arduino board and your PC.
-A failed loopback test indicates a problem with one or more of the following:
+A loopback test is a troubleshooting procedure to test the serial communication between the PC and Arduino board with a dedicated USB to Serial converter chip.

 Disconnect the board from your computer or battery.

-Remove all shields, jumper cables, and other connections from the board.
+Remove any shield, jumper cables, or other connections to the board.

-Connect a jumper cable from RESET to GND.
+Connect a jumper cable from the RESET pin to any GND pin.

-Connect a jumper cable from Digital 0 (RX) to Digital 1 (TX).
+Connect a jumper cable from the RX pin to the TX pin.

-Enter a message and click Send (the baud rate does not matter).
+Enter a message and click Send.
 Your message should immediately be echoed by the board, and appear in the output field below.

 If the loopback test failed